Wendy’s Chili is one of my all-time favorite comfort foods. It’s like a warm hug on a cold day. Just a few spoonfuls can turn your day around.

 This Wendy’s Chili copycat recipe is made with ground beef, bell pepper, onions, diced tomatoes, kidney beans, pinto beans and spices that will warm you up from the inside out!

 You don’t have to leave home to get that classic Wendy’s flavor.
-You can make this Copycat Chili Recipe in your very own kitchen.
-With plenty of leftovers to enjoy.
+You can make this copycat chili recipe in your very own kitchen and have plenty of leftovers to enjoy.

-But… do you kow the secret of what makes Wendy’s Chili so unique?
+But… do you know the secret of what makes Wendy’s Chili so unique?